-The adjacent natural landscape to the new development is characterized by open grazing fields of seasonally light green and brown grass, punctuated with scattered Ponderosa pine and oak trees with shadows of dark green, and dark grey/brown basalt cliffs and outcroppings.
+The adjacent natural landscape to the proposed new development is characterized by open grazing fields of seasonally light green and brown grass, punctuated with scattered Ponderosa pine and oak trees with shadows of dark green, and dark grey/brown basalt cliffs and outcroppings.
 In this landscape, there is a high contrast of light and dark.
 The shadows of the trees and rocks are very dark and recede into the landscape, while the lighter colors of the grass and rock faces are highlighted by the sun's reflection and visually stand out in the landscape.

 The design of the dwelling is key to ensuring that it will blend well with the adjacent natural landscape elements and achieve visual subordinance.
+The landscape adjacent to the proposed development is generally flat, with little change in topography other than an overall gentle southwesterly slope.
+Accordingly, the applicants worked with Commission staff to come up with a revised design that has a flat roof, with a low, horizontal appearance.
 The dwelling is designed to remain visually subordinate to the surrounding trees in the landscape by keeping the height below the average tree canopy level.
+Commission staff worked with the applicants to reduce the overall height of the house from 26 feet, as originally proposed, to 19 feet.
 The nearby trees to the site are a mix of mature ponderosa pine and Oregon White oak, with an average tree canopy height of approximately 40 feet.
-The top of the highest point of the roofline of the dwelling measures 29 feet from the finished grade, keeping the structure at approximately 10 feet below the average height of the canopy.
+The top of the highest point of the roofline of the dwelling measures approximately 19 feet from the finished grade, keeping the structure well below the average height of the canopy.
 The exterior of the dwelling will be constructed of non-reflective materials and of colors that are as dark or darker than the shadows of natural elements in the surrounding landscape to ensure that nothing about the dwelling will be highlighted in the landscape.
 The wood siding will be painted a dark green to emulate the dark green of the shadows of the adjacent evergreen trees.
 The roof will be composite shingles in a black color that is as dark as the darkest shadows found in the adjacent trees and rocks.
 The color of the rock in the stonework on the house was selected to match the dark grey colors of the basalt found in the surrounding area.